 With the rise in diagnosis of such conditions in recent decades, there is a widely recognized need to improve attention capacities in the classroom.
 Most interventions researched to date have only focused on training working memory, instead of training attention directly.
 They have also tended to lack an ability to adapt training tasks to the user’s level of ability, leaving students with learning difficulties easily overwhelmed.

 Breaking New Ground

-To take on these challenges, a group of neuropsychological scientists conducted an ambitious large-scale study with NeuroTracker in special needs schools.
-The goal was to see if this form of adaptable cognitive training, could directly improve attention in children with a variety of learning disorders.
-This was the first study of it’s kind to look at cognitive training with children with neurodevelopmental conditions, in a way that assessed intervention accuracy, adaptability, and accessibility.
+To take on these challenges, a group of neuropsychological scientists conducted an ambitious large-scale study with NeuroTracker with children known to have learning difficulties.
+The goal was to see if this form of adaptable cognitive training, could directly improve attention in children.
+This was the first study of it’s kind to look at cognitive training in a way that assessed intervention accuracy, adaptability, and accessibility.